62 Monroe Street,

 1 person favorited this theater

-The Cent Odeon opened in early 1906, as a nickelodeon, not long after the city’s first nickelodeon, just down Monroe, Detroit’s first theater row.
-Designed by the firm of Mildner and Eisen, it could seat just over 300.
+Originally a restaurant, the Cent Odeon opened March 5, 1906 as a nickelodeon, not long after the city’s first nickelodeon, just down Monroe Street, Detroit’s first theater row.
+Designed by the firm of Mildner and Eisen, it could seat 314.

-In 1908, it was renamed the Bijou, and its auditorium moved from the second to the first floor during a remodeling of the interior.
+In 1908, it was renamed the Bijou Theatre, and its auditorium moved from the second to the first floor during a remodeling of the interior.

-The theater closed in the mid-70s, having one of the longest runs of any of the downtown theaters.
+The theater closed in the mid-1970’s, having one of the longest runs of any of the downtown theaters.
 It has since been demolished.

 Just login to your account and subscribe to this theater